Keyboard shortcuts

 RaftStore Deep Dive

 raftstore powers NoKV’s distributed mode by layering multi-Raft replication on top of the embedded storage engine.
+Its RPC surface is exposed as the NoKV gRPC service, while the command model still tracks the TinyKV/TiKV region + MVCC design.
 This note explains the major packages, the boot and command paths, how transport and storage interact, and the supporting tooling for observability and testing.

 1. Package Structure